eth-sri/zkay/impl-notes-v0.3.md

 **Relevant code**:
 - [zkay/compiler/privacy/circuit_generation/circuit_helper.py](zkay/compiler/privacy/circuit_generation/circuit_helper.py):  Contains the main AST transformation changes.
 - [zkay/compiler/privacy/circuit_generation/backends/jsnark_generator.py](zkay/compiler/privacy/circuit_generation/backends/jsnark_generator.py): Contains changes specific to the abstract circuit generation.
+Emits `o_rerand` for re-randomization of private scalar multiplications.
 - [zkay/compiler/privacy/library_contracts.py](zkay/compiler/privacy/library_contracts.py): Updated public-key infrastructure (PKI) contract template.
 - [zkay/compiler/privacy/transformation/zkay_contract_transformer.py](zkay/compiler/privacy/transformation/zkay_contract_transformer.py): Improved key management and PKI library imports based on homomorphisms used in function and contract.
+- [zkay/compiler/privacy/transformation/zkay_transformer.py](zkay/compiler/privacy/transformation/zkay_transformer.py): Added somewhat ugly hack to support private homomorphic scalar multiplication.

 ## Transaction Interface Generation

 The relevant API methods in `ApiWrapper` were extended with a parameter to specify which encryption scheme to use.

 **Relevant code**:
 - [zkay/transaction/offchain.py](zkay/transaction/offchain.py): Updated API with support for multiple crypto back-ends.
-Also contains a new `do_homomorphic_op` method to perform homomorphic operations on suitable ciphertexts.
+Contains a new `do_homomorphic_op` method to perform homomorphic operations on suitable ciphertexts.
+Further,  includes a `do_rerand` function for re-randomization of ciphertext after private scalar multiplication.
 - [zkay/transaction/crypto/paillier.py](zkay/transaction/crypto/paillier.py): Contains the implementation of the additively homomorphic Paillier encryption scheme, including the code perform homomorphic operations.
+- [zkay/transaction/crypto/babyjubjub.py](zkay/transaction/crypto/babyjubjub.py): Implementation of elliptic curve operations on Baby Jubjub (required for ElGamal encryption).
+- [zkay/transaction/crypto/elgamal.py](zkay/transaction/crypto/elgamal.py): Implementation of the additively homomorphic exponential ElGamal encryption scheme over Baby Jubjub.
-- [zkay/transaction/crypto/params.py](zkay/transaction/crypto/params.py): New `CryptoParams` class used throughout the code to encapsulate the values in [meta.py](zkay/transaction/crypto/meta.py) instead of going through a global, shared `cfg` object..
+- [zkay/transaction/crypto/params.py](zkay/transaction/crypto/params.py): New `CryptoParams` class used throughout the code to encapsulate the values in [meta.py](zkay/transaction/crypto/meta.py) instead of going through a global, shared `cfg` object.
+- [babygiant-lib](babygiant-lib): A rust extension to efficiently compute small discrete logarithms (required for ElGamal decryption).

 ## Concrete Circuit Generation / Proving Back-End

 The code to turn an abstract circuit into a concrete circuit can be found in the [zkay-jsnark repository](https://github.com/eth-sri/zkay-jsnark). `ZkayCircuitBase` was modified to support multiple encryption schemes, which are now encapsulated in the `CryptoBackend` class and its subclasses.
-For additively homomorphic encryption, the Paillier encryption scheme as well as an insecure homomorphic dummy encryption scheme were implemented.
+For additively homomorphic encryption, Paillier, ElGamal, as well as an insecure homomorphic dummy encryption scheme were implemented.
+Because ElGamal encryption does not allow extracting the randomness used to form a ciphertext, we cannot re-use the encryption gadget for decryption but need a separate decryption gadget.

 **Relevant code**:
 - **ZkayPaillierEncGadget** and **ZkayPaillierFastEncGadget**:  Contain the implementation to perform a Paillier encryption enc(x, r) := g^x * r^n mod n^2 for a public key (n, g) in the arithmetic circuit.
 The "Fast" variant uses a hardcoded generator g = n + 1, which lets us save one modular exponentiation.
+- **ZkayBabyJubJubGadget**: Gadget for operations on the embedded Baby Jubjub elliptic curve.
+- **ZkayElgamalAddGadget**, **ZkayElgamalDecGadget**, **ZkayElgamalEncGadget**, **ZkayElgamalMulGadget** and **ZkayElgamalRerandGadget**: Gadgets to perform exponential ElGamal homomorphic addition, multiplication, encryption, decryption and rerandomization.
 - **PaillierBackend**: The `CryptoBackend` for the Paillier encryption scheme.
 Contains the code to perform homomorphic operations on Paillier ciphertexts.
+- **ElgamalBackend**: The `CryptoBackend` for the exponential ElGamal encryption scheme.
 - **ZkayDummyHomEncryptionGadget**: Implementation of a homomorphic dummy encryption scheme, which "encrypts" values as enc(x, r) := x * p + 1 mod FIELD_PRIME for some prime "key" p.
 1 is added to the ciphertext to prevent the encryption of 0 from creating an invalid ciphertext of 0.
 - **DummyHomBackend**: The `CryptoBackend` for the homomorphic dummy encryption scheme.
 Again, contains the code to perform homomorphic operations on these ciphertexts.